Download the Explore Bay of Plenty APP

 WAIHĪ BEACH TO BOWENTOWN

-Get the best of both worlds with this popular coastal trail, which travels the length of Waihī Beach and Bowentown, with optional sidetracks that include the Athenree Estuary.
+This popular coastal trail travels the length of Waihī Beach and Bowentown, with optional sidetracks that include the Athenree Estuary.

 There are plenty of places you can stop along the way, such as reserves, playgrounds, cafés, shops and swimming spots.